Onemind-Services-LLC/cloudmydc-docs/docs/Ruby/Ruby Apps Specifications/Dependency Management.md

 :::danger Note

-When [SSH Gateway](/docs/Container/Container%20Redeploy) a Ruby environment, ensure that a new engine version is correctly covered in the Gemfile.
+When [redeploying](/docs/Container/Container%20Redeploy) a Ruby environment, ensure that a new engine version is correctly covered in the Gemfile.
 Otherwise, you’ll get a discrepancy error after the process.

 We recommend using a non-strict Ruby version declaration in your **_Gemfile_**, for example **_ruby “~> 2.6.0”_**.
 Such a flexible form prevents you from interrupting your deployment or CI process while being able to upgrade your Ruby version.